Romainldinho/MyTechGems/README.md

 - [Noisli](https://www.noisli.com/) – Ambient background sounds to improve focus and relaxation.
 - [Stretchly](https://hovancik.net/stretchly/) – Break reminder app for healthy coding habits.

-### 🌱 Sustainable Web
+### 🌱 Green Website Carbon Footprint Tools

-- [Website Carbon Calculator](https://www.websitecarbon.com/) – Estimate the carbon footprint of a web page.
 - [Ecoindex](https://ecoindex.fr/) – Environmental impact score for websites based on performance and weight.

-### 🧠 Personal Notes & Utilities

-- Your favorite shortcuts, custom scripts, or cheatsheets.
-- Bash/VSC aliases you want to keep handy.
-- Any resources that don’t fit elsewhere but are still useful.

-### 🌱 Green Website Carbon Footprint Tools

 - [Website Carbon](https://www.websitecarbon.com/) – Tool to analyze and calculate the carbon footprint of a website.
 - [EcoGrader](https://www.ecograder.com/) – Tool to assess the environmental impact of a website and provide tips for energy reduction.
 - [Green Web Foundation](https://www.thegreenwebfoundation.org/) – Identifies whether a website is hosted on servers powered by renewable energy.